Emergent universal statistics in nonequilibrium systems with dynamical scale selection: Application to diffusive transport

 Flow field solutions (Movie~4) of Eqs.~\eqref{activeNS} are correlated on short times scales $t<\tau$ and become uncorrelated for $t>\tau$ where $\tau$ is the typical time scale of pattern growth~(Fig.~\ref{fig:langevin}b) as specified in Eq.~\eqref{e:tau_GNS}.
 As a consequence, tracer particles advected by solutions $\vec{v}(t,\vec{x})$ of Eq.~\eqref{activeNS} move ballistically for $t\ll \tau$ and diffusively for $t> \tau$~(Fig.~\ref{fig:langevin}c).

 To obtain a corresponding Langevin-type description, one has to replace the deterministic Navier-Stokes flow fields $\vec{v}$ in Eq.~\eqref{advection} by a suitable sequence of randomly generated flow fields.
 To this end, we constructed stream function fields $\psi(t,\bs x)$ by sampling the Fourier coefficients $ \hat{\psi}_\vec{k} = |\hat{\psi}_\vec{k}| \exp(i S_\vec{k})$.
-Guided by our above results~(Fig.~\ref{fig:statistics}a), the phases $ S_\vec{k} $ were drawn uniformly from $[0,2\pi)$, and the amplitudes $|\hat{\psi}_\vec{k}|^2$ were sampled from an exponential (Boltzmann) distribution with mean $2 T_\vec{k}/(C A |\vec{k}|^2) $, using the mode temperatures $T_\vec{k}$ measured in the active turbulence simulations and the constants $C$ and $A$ from Eq.~\eqref{energy} (Methods).
-The sampling interval $ \tau_\text{c} $ was set to the half-width of the velocity autocorrelation function (Fig.~\ref{fig:langevin}b).
+Guided by our above results~(Fig.~\ref{fig:statistics}a), the phases $ S_\vec{k} $ were drawn uniformly from $[0,2\pi)$, and the amplitudes $|\hat{\psi}_\vec{k}|^2$ were sampled from an exponential (Boltzmann) distribution with mean $2 T_\vec{k}/({C_\totalenergy} A |\vec{k}|^2) $, using the mode temperatures $T_\vec{k}$ measured in the active turbulence simulations and the constants {$C_\totalenergy$} and $A$ from Eq.~\eqref{Fenergy} (Sec.~\ref{sec:methods}). {A new random field with the same spatial correlations is generated at} sampling intervals $ \tau_\text{c} $, which was set to the half-width of the velocity autocorrelation function (Fig.~\ref{fig:langevin}b {and Sec.~\ref{sec:methods}}).
 The tracer trajectories (Fig.~\ref{fig:langevin}d) obtained by integrating Eq.~\eqref{advection} using the sampled fields (Fig.~\ref{fig:langevin}e) exhibit the same short-term ballistic motion and long-term diffusive behavior (Fig.~\ref{fig:langevin}f) as the reference process (Fig.~\ref{fig:langevin}c).
-These results show how transport in pattern-forming systems with scale selection can be approximated through transport in effectively monochromatic random fields.
+These results show how transport in pattern-forming systems with scale selection can be approximated through transport in {nearly} monochromatic random fields.